timotr/harjutused/progre/find-in-files.md

 ## How the result looks like

-Run the application using the command line.
-Output should be the list of file paths and a number of how many times string was in the file.
+Run the application using the command line. the output should be the list of file paths and the number of how many times the string was in the file.
 And at the end show total matches.
 For example:
 ```
 C:\\Users\\timo\\Desktop\\example-folders\file1.txt 2